minhcly95/riscv_machine/doc/core.md

 which is invalidated if the `MEM` stage encounters any store with the same address or an `SC` instruction.
 This register is exposed to the `EXEC` stage via a set/check/clear interface.
 The size of the reservation set is 4 bytes.

+The `MEM` needs to store the last read data, so it can be reused in phase 2 of the `AMO` instructions.

 Misaligned access is not allowed and will raise an exception.